netsrak-dev/abapToolbox/README.md

 ## Tools Provided

-### 1. Open Transaction in a New Mode with Different Language
+### 1. Open the transaction in a new mode with a different language

 **Description:**
 This tool allows you to open a transaction in a new mode with a different language setting, enhancing accessibility and ease of use.